aditikhare007/AI_Research_Junction_Aditi_Khare/README.md

 ## ** JULY 2023 ** ##

 1. Universal Adversarial LLM Attacks** - finds universal and transferable adversarial attacks that cause aligned models like ChatGPT and Bard to generate objectionable behaviors; the approach automatically produces adversarial suffixes using greedy and gradient search-https://arxiv.org/abs/2307.15043.
-2. **A Survey on Evaluation of LLMs** - a comprehensive overview of evaluation methods for LLMs focusing on what to evaluate, where to evaluate, and how to evaluate-https://arxiv.org/abs/2307.03109                  3. **How Language Models Use Long Contexts** - finds that LM performance is often highest when relevant information occurs at the beginning or end of the input context; performance degrades when relevant information is provided in the middle of a long context-https://arxiv.org/abs/2307.03172.
+2. **A Survey on Evaluation of LLMs** - a comprehensive overview of evaluation methods for LLMs focusing on what to evaluate, where to evaluate, and how to evaluate-https://arxiv.org/abs/2307.03109
+3. **How Language Models Use Long Contexts** - finds that LM performance is often highest when relevant information occurs at the beginning or end of the input context; performance degrades when relevant information is provided in the middle of a long context-https://arxiv.org/abs/2307.03172.
-4. **LLMs as Effective Text Rankers** - Proposes a prompting technique that enables open-source LLMs to perform state-of-the-art text ranking on standard benchmarks- https://arxiv.org/abs/2306.17563                 5. **Multimodal Generation with Frozen LLMs** - introduces an approach that effectively maps images to the token space of LLMs; enables models like PaLM and GPT-4 to tackle visual tasks without parameter updates; enables multimodal tasks and uses in-context learning to tackle various visual tasks-https://arxiv.org/abs/2306.17842.
+4. **LLMs as Effective Text Rankers** - Proposes a prompting technique that enables open-source LLMs to perform state-of-the-art text ranking on standard benchmarks- https://arxiv.org/abs/2306.17563
+5. **Multimodal Generation with Frozen LLMs** - introduces an approach that effectively maps images to the token space of LLMs; enables models like PaLM and GPT-4 to tackle visual tasks without parameter updates; enables multimodal tasks and uses in-context learning to tackle various visual tasks-https://arxiv.org/abs/2306.17842.
 6. **CodeGen2.5** - releases a new code LLM trained on 1.5T tokens; the 7B model is on par with >15B code-generation models and it’s optimized for fast sampling-https://arxiv.org/abs/2305.02309.
-7. **InterCode** - introduces a framework of interactive coding as a reinforcement learning environment; this is different from the typical coding benchmarks that consider a static sequence-to-sequence process.    - https://arxiv.org/abs/2306.14898.
+7. **InterCode** - introduces a framework of interactive coding as a reinforcement learning environment; this is different from the typical coding benchmarks that consider a static sequence-to-sequence process- https://arxiv.org/abs/2306.14898.

 ## ** JUNE 2023 ** ##